Modern YEAR NINETEEN (Part 3)

 –Batman: Legends of the Dark Knight #201-203 (“COLD CASE”)

 It’s been five years since we’ve seen Preston Payne (Clayface III).
-He’s been locked up in Arkham for the entire time.
+He’s been locked up in Arkham Asylum for the entire time.
 Payne, desperate to see his wife and child, attempts an escape, but Batman is on hand to make sure he fails.
 The irony here is that Preston doesn’t know that his son is also incarcerated at Arkham in a separate wing.
 Back at Wayne Manor, Alfred tells Bruce that journalist Mark Prather has written a book that accuses Bruce’s father, Thomas Wayne, of being the Robinson Park Ripper, a serial killer active thirty-six years ago.
 While Bruce doesn’t seem that concerned, Alfred is worried that people will start digging up dirt on Thomas, specifically, his penchant for “role-playing and dress-up.”
 Hmmm.
 Anyway, Batman begins looking into the thirty-six-year-old cold case and learns that a detective that worked on the case now works security for the Penguin.
 Batman shakes down Penguin and the ex-detective and learns that the Ripper was actually harvesting his victims’ organs.
 Shortly after Bruce visits Prather, the latter is murdered by the returning Ripper, who dons a robotic armored super-suit.
 Batman battles the mysterious foe until the armored villain demolishes Prather’s home and escapes.
 When the GCPD brands Bruce as a suspect in the killing, Selina visits Wayne Manor to act as a distraction/alibi for the police.
 Meanwhile, Batman continues his investigation.
-After meeting with Leslie, Batman tracks down a bunch of possible Ripper suspects, but as he reaches each one, he finds them murdered.
+After meeting with Leslie, Batman tracks down a bunch of possible Ripper suspects, but he rules them all out.
+(Notably, one of the victims, albeit another red herring, studied under Jonathan Crane at Gotham University in 1968.)
 Before long, the armored Ripper attacks Leslie and reveals himself to be Mr. Freeze!
 Victor Fries, before even becoming a super-villain oh so long ago, was killing women and stealing their organs in attempt to save his dying wife, Nora.
 Nora, an accomplice to the crimes, had broken down and confessed to both Leslie and Thomas, linking the latter to the murders just enough for Prather to have believed Thomas was the Ripper.
 After this startling reveal, we return to our present narrative just in time to witness Batman save Leslie and put Freeze behind bars, thus clearing his father’s name.
 NOTE: This story reveals that Mr. Freeze must be at least around 65-years-old at this point since he was the Ripper around 36 years ago.
 His condition must make him look considerably younger.

 –Batman: Legends of the Dark Knight #180-181 (“SECRET CITY”)